 Michael Cherry – Cherry, the LSU product, is another new HSI signing that also has experience competing at the international level.
 At the age of 20 years old, Cherry competed at the World Junior Championships where he was part of the 4x400m Relay Team who took home the gold medal in 2014.
 More recently, Cherry finished 3rd at the 2017 NCAA Outdoor Championships and qualified for a spot on the 4x400m relay team at the USA Outdoor Championships.
 Cherry will look to improve upon his 44.67 personal best mark that he set at the National Champs after he competes at the World Championships.

 Kyra Jefferson – Kyra has not stopped turning heads after she set the collegiate record of 22.02 to win the women’s 200m on the final day of the NCAA Championships.
-Kyra is another rising, American star who has earned a Silver Medal in the 200m dash at the Pan American Games in 2015 as well as a Gold Medal in the 4x400m at the Pan American Games in 2015.
-More recently, Kyra has been named an alternate for the 2017 USA Outdoor 200m team after a top-5 finish at the National Championships in Sacramento.
+Kyra is another rising, American star who has earned a Silver Medal in the 200m dash at the Pan American Games in 2015 as well as a Gold Medal in the 4x400m at the Pan American Games that same year.
+More recently, Kyra earned herself a spot on the Women’s 4x100m Relay Team; as well as being named an alternate for the 2017 USA Outdoor 200m team after a top-5 finish at the National Championships in Sacramento.

 Contact: Emanuel Hudson